mstksg/inCode/copy/entries/dependent-haskell-1.md

     commit: 42a88fbcb6bd1d2c4dc18fae5e962bd34fb316a1
   subdirs:
     - packages/base
+- location:
+    git: git@github.com:mstksg/singletons.git
+    commit: v2.0.2
 ~~~

 to the `packages` field of your directory or global *stack.yaml* and *stack*
-will know what version of *hmatrix* to use when you use `stack runghc` or
+will know what version of *hmatrix* and *singletons* to use when you use `stack
-`stack ghc`, etc. to build your files.
+runghc` or `stack ghc`, etc. to build your files.

 [hmatrix head]: https://github.com/albertoruiz/hmatrix/tree/42a88fbcb6bd1d2c4dc18fae5e962bd34fb316a1
 [hmatrix head docs]: http://mstksg.github.io/hmatrix/